fbpx

 Digit is a sneaky little pal that you connect to your checking account.
 Whenever you spend money, it swipes a little bit more from you and stashes it away in a savings account.

-Every now and then, you’ll remember you have a Digit account and discover that all of a sudden, you actually have like $500 more than you thought you did.
+Every now and then, you’ll remember you have this account and discover that all of a sudden, you actually have like $500 more than you thought you did.

 Well would you look at that.
 COLD HARD CASH.